 All staff will be made aware of the local early help process and understand their role in it.
-The DSL will take the lead where early help is appropriate.
+The DSL will take the lead where early help is appropriate and will discuss and agree with statutory safeguarding partners, levels for the different types of assessment, as part of the local arrangements.

-30 Managing referrals
+35 Managing referrals